Contact Student Conduct

 Legitimate educational purpose

 The vast majority of students at NAU would say they came here to earn a degree and graduate.
-This is the foundation and premise of the university, as well as University housing.
-Any behavior or actions that do not contribute to accomplishing this goal therefore go against the educational goals of NAU and Housing and Residence Life.
+This is the foundation and premise of the university, as well as Campus Living.
+Any behavior or actions that do not contribute to accomplishing this goal therefore go against the educational goals of NAU and Campus Living.
 As such, we have policies, programs, and processes that seek to promote our educational purpose.